-The International Federation of Clinical Chemistry (IFCC) Task Force on Clinical Applications of Cardiac Bio-Markers defines a troponin assay as a high-sensitivity assay if it meets the following criteria:10
+The International Federation of Clinical Chemistry (IFCC) Task Force on Clinical Applications of Cardiac Bio-Markers defines a cTn assay as a high-sensitivity assay if it meets the following criteria:

-- Total imprecision (CV) at the 99th percentile value should be at or below 10%. - Measurable concentrations should be attainable at concentrations above the limit of detection (LoD) in at least 50% of healthy individuals.
+- Total imprecision (CV) at the 99th percentile value should be at or below 10%. - At least 50% of measurable concentrations should be attainable above the limit of detection (LoD) for healthy males and healthy females, separately.

-Troponin values must be used in the context of the patient clinical presentation.
-Serial sampling is recommended to detect the temporal rise and fall of troponin levels characteristic of AMI.
-The demonstration of a temporal rise and fall in troponin is needed to distinguish AMI from troponin elevations associated with non-AMI conditions, such as renal failure, arrhythmias, pulmonary embolism, chronic renal disease, myocarditis, and cardiotoxicity.^{9,11-14}
+cTn values must be used in the context of the patient clinical presentation.
+Serial sampling is recommended to detect the temporal rise and fall of cTn levels characteristic of AMI.
+The demonstration of a temporal rise and fall in cTn, along with clinical assessment, is needed to distinguish AMI from cTn elevations associated with non-AMI conditions, such as renal failure, arrhythmias, pulmonary embolism, chronic renal disease, myocarditis, and cardiotoxicity.9,13-16